 The brand acquires a loyal fanbase that will be source of feedback and support; whereas the consumer gets the benefit of better rewards, discounts and not having to worry about re-ordering.

 Yes, all Kuik meals are plant based, including the 2 powders for vegans: Vegan Sport and Vegan Complete.

 Yes, most Küik products are gluten-free and safe for celiacs.

 You can use the vegan products that the Spanish brand offers.

 None of the products is organic, nor they have many ingredients of organic origin.

 You can check the tasting section, but overall Küik shakes are incredibly smooth and sweet.
-The original does have a milky undertone, whereas the vegan ones taste more vanilla-like.
+The bar is a lovely snack, and the RTD is quite nice, too.

 Perhaps, I should have addressed this earlier.
 The diaeresis or the double dot above the “u” is an important part of the brand image.
 They are tied together to represent the infinite symbol, representing the continuous drive for improvement (semper ad meliora) and left empty inside so you can fill them with your creativity.